electron/governance/wg-api/spec-documents/message-ports.md

 As written, this API would provide a way to establish direct renderer-to-renderer communication, as well as a new way to divide the namespace of IPC messages, and a way to provide an [object-capability model](https://html.spec.whatwg.org/multipage/web-messaging.html#ports-as-the-basis-of-an-object-capability-model-on-the-web).
 It would also be possible to bind a MessagePort to a Node worker thread in the main process, allowing direct communication from a renderer to a background thread in the main process.

-The addition of the option to specify transferables along with messages sent between processes could in future be extended to allow transfering new kinds of objects.
+The addition of the option to specify transferables along with messages sent between processes could in future be extended to allow transferring new kinds of objects.
 For instance, we could allow transferring file handles, or [Streams](https://streams.spec.whatwg.org/).

 [channel-messaging-api]: https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API